jatanRT/eprscope/README.md

 familiar with the [R statistical language](https://www.r-project.org/) please, follow either the individual package function documentation or the corresponding articles/vignettes.
-These might be also considered as a suitable source for those having not so deep knowledge about the EPR spectroscopy. **In case you are new to *R***, there are couple of great tutorials enabling a quite straightforward diving into
+These might be also considered as a kind of EPR spectroscopy knowledge source. **In case you are new to *R***, there are couple of great tutorials enabling a quite straightforward diving into
 <img src="https://www.r-project.org/Rlogo.png" width="16" height="16"/>.
 **Please, refer to e.g.**